migenius/realityserver-client/static/tutorials/02-concepts.md

 ```

 In this code block we first pause display of images on the stream, this means that even if images are received the {@link RS.Stream#event:image} event is not triggered.
 We then use {@link RS.Stream#send_command} so we can access the returned Promises directly rather than just their results.
 This allows us to add a then handler to `have_image_promise` to resume the stream once an image with the new color arrives.
 The event will then be triggered once the handler returns.
 We can then simply await on the `set_result_promise` and deal with it's response as we wish.

+## Long running commands

+The Web Socket implementation within RealityServer&reg; has a limitation where it processes all messages consecutively.
+This means that if executing a long running command on {@link RS.Service} any other messages sent (eg: other commands or operations on either the service or a {@link RS.Stream}) will be queued up and not processed until that command completes.
+This can cause issues particularly if keep alive commands need to be sent to prevent session expiry.

+To mitigate this the option `longrunning: true` can be passed to the following command execution functions:

+- {@link RS.Service#queue_commands}
+- {@link RS.Service#execute_command}
+- {@link RS.Service#send_command}

+When this is passed RealityServer&reg; will prepare the command execution environment then execute the commands in a separate thread.
+This frees up the Web Socket to process further messages immediately while the commands are executed.
+When complete any results are sent back to the client as usual.

+Given that a new thread is created for each set of commands executed it is not recommended to simply set long running to true for every command.
+You will need to judge whether any given set of commands may execute for an extended period and set the option accordingly.
+Examples of potentially long running command include any which involve saving scenes or scene elements to disk or rendering images outside of a render loop.
+Scene loading is also an example of a typically long running command.
+However this usually occurs at the start of a session when no other operations need to be run, so typically does not need to be marked as long running.

+Note that commands executed on a {@link RS.Stream} do not suffer from this problem as they are already executed in the separate render loop thread between renders.
+Consequently those methods do not support this option.
+However the queuing of such commands onto the render loop will be blocked by any commands running on {@link RS.Service} that have not been marked as long running.